yetulaxman/ContainersHPC2024/_hands-on/hello-world-nextflow.md

 sinteractive -c 2 -m 4G -d 250 -A project_2xxxx  # replace actual project number here
 module load nextflow/23.04.3                     # Load nextflow module
 ```
 ‼️ Please note that one has to load a module (in this case nextflow) with a version.
 Otherwise, the latest version of stable module installed at that point is used.
-For the reproducibility point of view, make sure to load versions of all tools in a pipeline.
+For the reproducibility point of view, make sure to load versions of all tools including the nextflow module.

 ## Tutorial 1: Hello-world example